For efficiency and fairness to artists, organisers and participants, we must respect all timetables.

 Opening hours of the entry booth

-You can only buy your bracelet to enter the site or the campsites, or your meal and drink tickets, during this time slot.
+You can only get your entry ticket and your bracelet to enter the site or the campsites, or your meal and drink tickets, at these hours.

 The association serves self-service meals near the dance places.
 The organisation offers choice, quantity and caters for vegetarians.
-You can bring your cutlery.
+You can bring your plates and cutlery.

 Local traders keep regular hours on the campsite for those who wish to self-cater.